Roald Dahl Day – try these splendiferous activity ideas for 2023

 Turn memories into creative fiction

-The Great Mouse Plot was one of the stories from Roald Dahl’s childhood autobiography, Boy, where he and his friends pranked the local sweet shop owner by placing a dead mouse in a jar of sweets.
+The Great Mouse Plot was one of the stories from Roald Dahl’s childhood autobiography, Boy.
+Dahl and his friends pranked the local sweet shop owner by placing a dead mouse in a jar of sweets.
 They were duly caught, and caned by their headmaster.

 Carey Fluker Hunt’s book topic explores memories, and fictionalising them for engaging creative writing.